w3c/trace-context/spec/50-privacy.md

 ## Privacy of tracestate field

-The `tracestate` field may contain any <a href="#opaque">opaque</a> value in any of the keys.
+The `tracestate` field may contain any [=opaque=] value in any of the keys.
 The main purpose of this header is to provide additional vendor-specific trace-identification information across different distributed tracing systems.

 Vendors MUST NOT include any personally identifiable information in the `tracestate` header.